Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Lists

-A list is an ordered collection of objects that can be of different types.
-Lists are more flexible than vectors as they can store mixed data types.
+A list can hold elements of different types, such as vectors, numbers, or even other lists.

 ```R
 my_list <- list("Apple", 42, TRUE)